 List of settings List of settings

 Setting Description and value range

 TX frequency The radio frequency of the transmitter

 The value must be:

 330420 / 403473 MHz

 less than frequency band upper limits

 more than frequency band lower limits

 divisible by 6.250 kHz (if Channel spacing is 12.5 or 25 kHz)

 divisible by 10 kHz (if Channel spacing is 20 kHz)

 Default value: 375.000/ 438.000 MHz

 RX frequency The radio frequency of the receiver

 The value must be:

 330420 / 403473 MHz

 less than frequency band upper limits

 more than frequency band lower limits

 divisible by 6.250 kHz (if Channel spacing is 12.5 or 25 kHz)

 divisible by 10 kHz (if Channel spacing is 20 kHz)

 Default value: 375.000 / 438.000 MHz

-Reference Frequency Nominal frequency to which RX or TX frequencies are referen
+Reference Frequency Nominal frequency to which RX or TX frequencies are referenced to

 when using SL commands "SL&+=" and "SL&-=".
 In most cases the

 setting can be ignored.

 The value must be in range of 330420/403473 MHz.
 Default value: 375.000 / 438.000 MHz Channel Spacing (Width) 12.5, 20 or 25 kHz Channel spacing defines the frequency difference between adjacent radio channels.
 In the context of SATELLINE-EASy modems it defines also the width of the radio channel.
 Default value: 12.5 kHz Tx Power Transmitter output power EASy/Compact-Proof/EASy-Proof supports 100, 200, 500 or 1000 mW.
 Default value: 1000 mW EASy 869 supports 10, 20, 50, 100, 200, 500 or 1000 mW Default value: 500 mW Signal threshold RSSI Signal threshold defines the minimum power level (dBm) of the radio signal to be received.
 Any transmissions below the threshold level are ignored.
-Note that the greater the absolute value is the weaker is the signal threshold level (-110 dBm is weaker than -90 dBm).
-Value range is -80118 dBm.
-Default value: -115 dBm Channel list Selects whether the list of predefined radio channels is used for the configuration of radio parameters.
-Default value: Channel list OFF FCS (Free Channel Scan) FCS parameters and settings are described in separate technical documentation available from the dealers or SATEL.
+Note that the greater the absolute value is the weaker is the signal threshold level (-110 dBm is weaker than -90 dBm) Value range is -80 -118 dBm Default value: -115 dBm Channel list Selects whather the list of prodefined radio channels is used for the Channet list configuration of radio parameters Configuration of Tadio parameters.
+FCS (Free Channel Scan) ECC parameters and settings are described in congrate technical FCS (Free Channel Scall) A sumentation available from the dealers or CATEL documentation available from the dealers of SATEL.
 FCS is not to be mixed with the Channel list and its functions.
 Default value: Free Channel Scan mode OFF TX Start Delay Defines the extra time (065000 ms) the radio modem waits before starting to transmit.
 Data is buffered during the delay.
 Default value: 0 ms (=no delay) Radio Compatibility Defines the radio protocol Options are SATELLINE-3AS, PacCrest-4FSK, PacCrest-GMSK TrimTalk450s (P), TrimTalk450s (T), PacCrest-FST Default value: SATELLINE-3AS Encryption AES encryption for the radio interface.
 Separate radio models available with encryption feature.
 See chapter ENCRYPTION for further details.
 Default value: OFF Call Sign Call sign means that the modem transmits its Call sign ID periodically using Morse keying.
 Call sign is configured using three settings: a) Call sign mode sets Call sign operation ON/OFF. b) Call sign ID defines Morse code to be transmitted, max. sixteen characters, capital letters and numbers are allowed (lower case letters are converted automatically to uppercase letters).
 If Call sign mode is not used (OFF) you can enter e.g. "CALLSIGN" for the Call sign ID. c) Call sign timer is the interval (130 min) between Call sign transmissions.
 One Call sign transmission may take several seconds to transmit, depending on the Call sign ID.
 Default value: Call sign mode OFF